MrJSwotinsky/AP_Computer_Science_Principles/Unit_3_Functions_Mouse_Events_and_Conditionals/Lessons/2024_11_20_CMU_Variables.md

 <ins>TYS61XT.6</ins> Engage in the design thinking process to iteratively develop your work.<br>

 **SUCCESS CRITERIA:**
-- [ ] I can describe how to use the different CMU Mouse Events
+- [ ] I can save my shapes as variables
-- [ ] I can describe the difference between a function and an event
+- [ ] I can modify a variety of shape properties

 <table>
   <tr>
     <td>
       <b>DO NOW:</b><br><br>
-      1. Make a new file in your IDLE called Mouse_Events.py and paste in the starter code from the agenda.<br><br>
+      1. Make a new file in your IDLE called Variables.py and paste in the starter code from the agenda.<br><br>
-      2. In your notebook, describe, in terms of x and y, what are the inputs and outputs of the two functions in the starter code? <br><br>
-      <em>In other words, what information does each function need in order to execute the function body, and what does the function body do?</em>
     </td>
   </tr>
 </table>